Set up other agent workflows

-Different AI coding tools provide different mechanisms for defining persistent instructions, such as prompt files or configuration documents.
+In the previous section, you configured an Arm Cloud Migration Agent in GitHub Copilot.
+Other AI coding tools provide their own mechanisms for defining persistent instructions, such as steering documents or prompt files.
 While the configuration details vary by tool, the goal remains the same: provide the AI with clear, structured instructions so it can use the Arm MCP Server effectively and carry out multi-step migration workflows autonomously.

-This section shows how to set up Arm migration workflows in popular agentic AI systems.
-You’ll see that the core migration logic stays consistent across platforms, but each tool has its own format for defining these instructions.
+This section shows how to set up the same Arm migration workflow in other popular agentic AI systems.
+The core migration logic stays consistent across platforms, but each tool has its own format for defining these instructions.

 Note The migration instructions below implement the same workflow shown in the previous section.
 If you skipped that section, you can start here directly.
 Each AI tool simply wraps the same core instructions in a different format.